Attention:

 Filter Doesn’t Load (Movies Only)

-If your CP-1126 Blu-ray player does not prompt “Clearplay,” or only shows “Normal Play,” follow these steps:
+If your Blu-ray player does not prompt “Clearplay,” or only shows “Normal Play,” follow these steps:

 Check the DVD or Blu-ray movie list website